hipe/tmx/lib/skylab/headless/doc/issues.md

+[#047]       #tracking-tag for cool short algos that illustrate simple things
-[#046]       #tracking-tag for cli tree, anything for now [#045] #open #tracking-tag ellipsify - take into acct word producers [#044]       file services, #tracking-tag for nerks that will push up.
+             well - i mean this is a placeholder for that one thing [#046]       #tracking-tag for cli tree, anything for now [#045] #open #tracking-tag ellipsify - take into acct word producers [#044]       file services, #tracking-tag for nerks that will push up.